-Check your work: If the reading from the AnalogIn interface is 0.22391, the temperature is approximately 75°F.
+Check your work: If the reading from the AnalogIn interface is 0.22391, the temperature is approximately 75°F. If you took MA 160 from me, you had better get this right the first time!!!

-- 9. The documentation for the AnalogIn interface is here - (https://os.mbed.com/docs/v5.6/reference/analogin.html).
-Back in the mbed IDE, add an AnalogIn interface to your program, configuring it for KL25Z pin PTC2.
-Only a few of the KL25Z's pins can be used with the Analogin interface, because the interface makes use of an analog-to-digital converter circuit (If you are interested, you can check Wikipedia to learn about this circuit).
-This AnalogIn interface will be connected to the TMP36 temperature sensor. - 10.
-Modify the body of your program's while loop to print a degrees Fahrenheit temperature reading once a second.
+8. Back in the mbed IDE, add an AnalogIn interface to your program, configuring it for KL25Z pin PTC2.
+Only a few of the KL25Z's pins can be used with the Analogin interface, because the interface makes use of an analog-to-digital converter circuit (check Wikipedia to learn about this circuit).
+This AnalogIn interface will be connected to the TMP36 temperature sensor.

+9. Modify the body of your program's while loop to print a degrees Fahrenheit temperature reading once a second.
 In addition to the current temperature reading, also print the minimum and maximum temperatures and the difference between them; similar to this:

-A statement similar to this one should work:
+A statement similar to this one should do the trick:

+'''

-pc.printf("%3d %.2f [%.2f, %.2f] <%.2f>\r\n", i, temp, min, max, max-min);
+pc.printf("%2d %.2f [%.2f, %.2f] <%.2f>\r\n", i, temp, min, max, max-min);

-where i is the iteration count.
+'''

 Download the program onto the KL25Z.

-11. Now it's time to connect the TMP36 to the KL25Z.
-Remove the TMP36 and one of the 10.0μ F capacitors (small, blue body) from the anti-static bag.
-Leave the second capacitor and the 750 Ω resistor (striped tan body) in the anti-static bag for now.
+10. Now it's time to connect the TMP36 to the KL25Z.
+Remove the TMP36 and one of the $10.0\mu$ F capacitors (small, blue body) from the anti-static bag.
+Leave the second capacitor and the 750 $\Omega$ resistor (striped tan body) in the anti-static bag for now.
 The TMP36 looks like this:

 In this figure, note that the TMP36's flat face is facing you.
 The pins are numbered, from the left, one through three.
-I.e., pin one is the V{in} pin.
+I.e., pin one is the $V{in}$ pin.
 If you reverse the power and ground connections to the TMP36, when power is applied the sensor will quickly overheat and then die a horrible death.
 Don't let the sensor suffer this fate!

-12. Grab you breadboard and insert the TMP36's three pins into three adjacent rows (each pin must be in its own numbered row), with the sensor's flat face facing you.
-Use breadboard rows that don't already have other components in them.
-Rows 42 through 58 on the left-hand side of the board are a good choice.
+11. Grab you breadboard and insert the TMP36's three pins into three adjacent rows (each pin must be in its own numbered row), with the sensor's flat face facing you.
+Work with rows numbered 30 and higher.
+(Next week you'll be working with an LCD panel that you'll need rows 1 through 29 for.)
 Connect the capacitor so that one of its pins is in the same row as pin one of the TMP36 and the other pin is in the same row as pin three of the TMP36.